sumbach/postfixer/README.markdown

 __Problem__: All of the above

 * __Solution__: Use a dedicated (for pay) email delivery service such as [SendGrid][SendGrid], [AuthSMTP][AuthSMTP], [Postmark][Postmark], [Amazon SES][Amazon SES], or [SocketLabs][SocketLabs]
+* __Solution__: Deploy to Heroku and use the [Sendgrid Add-on][Heroku Sendgrid Add-on].
+It requires no configuration and the free edition delivers up to 200 emails per day.

 Check out this [awesome blog entry from SendGrid](http://blog.sendgrid.com/10-tips-to-keep-email-out-of-the-spam-folder/) for more ideas